NPH Priority Bill 2017: Affordable Housing Bond Act

 How SB 3 Works

-SB 3 will allow voters to authorize a $3 billion affordable housing bond at the November 2018 ballot to create more affordable housing across the state.
+SB 3 will allow voters to authorize an affordable housing bond at the November 2018 ballot to create more affordable housing across the state.
 The programs in this bond specifically fund construction, rehabilitation, and preservation of housing for those at risk of or currently experiencing homelessness and low-income earners, as well as create more homeownership opportunities for low and moderate-income earners.

 Why SB 3 is the Right Solution